 Closed for the season

 Governors Island is a 172-acre island in the heart of New York Harbor.
-Yards away from lower Manhattan and Brooklyn, it's easily accessible by ferry and open to the public during the summer.
+Yards away from lower Manhattan and Brooklyn, it's easily accessible by ferry and open to the public from May 1-October 31.

 Food and Drink